The Average Allowance for Kids

 Earning an allowance is a good way for kids to learn about money and develop financial habits that can benefit them in adulthood.

-According to a T. Rowe Price survey, 61% of young adults reported earning an allowance as a child.
-53% had to do something to earn it, such as doing household chores or earning good grades; 8% received an allowance with no strings attached.
-The majority (29%) were aged 11 or older when they first started getting an allowance.
+According to a T. Rowe Price survey, 61% of kids reported earning an allowance and having to do something to earn it; 9% received an allowance with no strings attached.
+The majority (18%) of kids were 8 years old when they first started getting an allowance.

 Four in five adults say that paying kids an allowance teaches them financial responsibility.
 But just how much should parents pay up?
 If you're a parent, taking a look at the average allowance for kids can help you decide what to offer.